UPDATES! Does vesting continue while I am on a leave of absence, sabbatical, or furlough?

 The Covid-19 pandemic has necessitated a furlough for many employees and brought the related issues for stock plans to prominence.
 It may not be clear under your stock plan whether a Covid-19 furlough is considered a leave of absence or a termination, creating confusion about the impact on continued vesting and, for stock options, the post-termination exercise period.
 The general guidance we are hearing from lawyers is that when the furlough is for a specified length of time it can fit into the LOA provision in the plan, but when it is for an indefinite period it's a termination.

+For companies that allow vesting to continue in a statutory leave of absence (e.g. maternity leave, disability leave) that is protected under local law, furloughs because of the pandemic could come under consideration as a type of protected leave (see a commentary from the law firm Orrick).
 You want to ask your company for its specific interpretation on each of your outstanding stock grants.
 For more on furlough issues relating to compensation and benefit plans, see commentaries from Epstein Becker Green, Ogletree Deakins, and McDermott Will & Emery.

 What Happens If Vesting Is Discontinued?